open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

 ## Trade-offs and mitigations

-This does not intend to deliver a full "Views" API, although it may eventually form the basis for one.
+This does not intend to deliver a full "Views" API, although it is the basis for one.
 The goal here is simply to allow configuration of the batching and aggregation by operators and exporter authors.

 This does not intend to specify the exact interface for providing these configurations, nor does it